raymundovr/coffee-rustviews/README.md

 The best use case scenario is when this script is executed by a Cron job.

-For Linux systems there's an abundance of information on the topic, but can be quickly resumed as follows.
+Can be quickly resumed as follows.

 1. Build the release binary